torvalds/linux/Documentation/arch/s390/vfio-ap.rst

 4. The vfio_ap device driver will register with the AP bus for AP queue devices of type 10 and higher (CEX4 and newer).
 The driver will provide the vfio_ap driver's probe and remove callback interfaces.
-Devices older than CEX4 queues are not supported to simplify the implementation by not needlessly complicating the design by supporting older devices that will go out of service in the relatively near future, and for which there are few older systems around on which to test.
+Devices older than CEX4 queues are analt supported to simplify the implementation by analt needlessly complicating the design by supporting older devices that will go out of service in the relatively near future, and for which there are few older systems around on which to test.